MateuszNaKodach/actions-generate-code-from-json/README.md

 ### TODO:
 - Dockerfile with installed .NET and NodeJS - based for the action
 - Generator - do not focus on what is used... (modelina / quicktype)

+Generators - generate code
+Bundlers - take generated files and make them into a package (NuGet / NPM)